jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 the main pitch series, and newly explored sections left rigged (or with rope pulled up) for 2011.

-In terms of establishing the connection between Vrtnarija and System Migovec, no work during the 2010 expedition went into M2 (Kavkna Jama).
+In terms of establishing the connection between *Vrtnarija* and System Migovec, no work during the 2010 expedition went into *M2* (*Kavkna Jama*).
 However, during the early
-Autumn two JSPDT trips capped through the tight rift at the very end of the cave (\textasciitilde{}-390m), discovering and then descending a \textasciitilde{}60m pitch.
+Autumn two JSPDT trips capped through the tight rift at the very end of the cave (\textasciitilde -390 m), discovering and then descending a \textasciitilde 60 m pitch.

 The prospects for exploration in 2011 are extremely good.

 The extensive horizontal
-development has led to the discovery and initial exploration of a number of independent streamways and associated pitch series, in a horizontal slice of the mountain we have never visited. \textsc{Camp X-Ray} is well suited for the continual exploration of these leads.
+development has led to the discovery and initial exploration of a number of independent streamways and associated pitch series, in a horizontal slice of the mountain we have never visited. *Camp X-Ray* is well suited for the continual exploration of these leads.
 We therefore left the camp partially equipped (roll mats, tent, a small quantity of sealed gas cylinders and fuel).